 Nickel sheet is a flat, often thin sheet constructed of the metal nickel or nickel alloys.
 Nickel sheets are among the number of items that can be formed from nickel.
-Besides being able to withstand extreme temperatures, nickel alloys can be welded, machined and hot and cold worked.
+Besides being able to withstand extreme temperatures, nickel alloys can be welded, machined, and hot and cold worked.
+When purchasing nickel sheeting, it is important to consider the specific alloy used as physical, chemical, and machining properties will vary.

 Nickel sheets are thin, flat stock metal shapes that exhibit uniform thickness and are formed from billets or ingots of pure nickel or any of a number of nickel alloys.
-In general, these forms are thicker than foil, but thinner than nickel plates.
-Thicknesses between 0.006inches and 0.250inches most commonly constitute a sheet, though the individual standards of nickel suppliers may vary.
-Sheets are ideal stock forms as they are available in standardized measurements, allowing manufacturers to plan for efficient transport, storage and secondary processing.
+In general, these forms are thicker than foil but thinner than nickel plates.
+Thicknesses between 0.006 inches and 0.250 inches most commonly constitute a sheet, though the individual standards of nickel suppliers may vary.
+Sheets are ideal stock forms, as they are available in standardized measurements, allowing manufacturers to plan for efficient transport, storage, and secondary processing.
 The thinness of the sheet combined with the ductile and malleable qualities of nickel allow for easy fabrication of specific shapes while still maintaining the integrity of the materials.
-Additional properties of nickel such as hardness, ferromagnetism, electrical and heat conductivity, as well as corrosion resistance give further incentive to utilize this material in sheet or other form.
-When purchasing nickel sheeting, it is important to consider the specific alloy used as physical, chemical and machining properties will vary.
+Additional properties of nickel such as hardness, ferromagnetism, electrical and heat conductivity, as well as corrosion resistance, give further incentive to utilize this material in sheet or other form.

-Processes such as extrusion, casting, hot rolling, cold rolling and drawing are commonly used in sheet metal production, with hot or cold roll forming as the most common technique.
+Processes such as extrusion, casting, hot rolling, cold rolling, and drawing are commonly used in sheet metal production, with hot or cold roll forming as the most common technique.
 In this method the stock nickel, heated or at room temperature, is fed through a pair of rollers that compress the metal into a thin sheet.
-In some cases several rollers or several passes through the same rollers may be needed to reach the desired thickness which should be uniform throughout the sheet.
-The thickness, gauge, length and width of the resulting nickel sheet should be carefully considered with regards for its final use as should the effects of any initial or secondary processing.
-Once purchased for a given application, these thin planes may undergo many different processes such as folding, punching, stamping, slitting, cutting, metal spinning and other fabrication methods which create the final piece.
+In some cases, several rollers or several passes through the same rollers may be needed to reach the desired thickness which should be uniform throughout the sheet.
+The thickness, gauge, length, and width of the resulting nickel sheet should be carefully considered with regards to its final use, as should the effects of any initial or secondary processing.
+Once purchased for a given application, these thin planes may undergo many different processes, such as folding, punching, stamping, slitting, cutting, metal spinning, and other fabrication methods which create the final piece.